AdityaDeshwal99/apnacollege-demoo/README.md

 # apnacollege-demoo
-this is my first git repository
+this is my first git repository. author- aditya deshwal